-Gross Axle Weight Rating (GAWR): is the value specified as the load carrying capacity of a single axle system, as measured at the tire-ground interfaces.
+Gross Axle Weight Rating (GAWR), is the value specified as the load carrying capacity of a single axle system, as measured at the tire-ground interfaces.
 Effective September, 2017, the tires will be rated 10% higher or more than the axle, becoming the GAWR rating.

-Gross Vehicle Weight Rating (GVWR): is the maximum permissible weight of this trailer when fully loaded.
+Gross Vehicle Weight Rating (GVWR), is the maximum permissible weight of this trailer when fully loaded.
 It includes all weight at the trailer axle(s) and tongue.
 This includes ALL cargo, options and liquids.

-Unloaded Vehicle Weight (UVW): is the weight of this trailer as manufactured at the factory.
-It includes all weight at the trailer axle (s) and tongue.
-If applicable, it also includes full generator fluids, including fuel, engine oil and coolants.
+Unloaded Vehicle Weight (UVW), is the weight of this trailer as manufactured at the factory, as built by production personnel.

-Cargo Carrying Capacity (CCC): is equal to the GVWR minus each of the following: UVW, full fresh (potable) water weight (including water heater, and full propane weight.
+Cargo Carrying Capacity (CCC), is equal to the GVWR minus each of the following: UVW, full fresh (potable) water weight (including water heater, and full propane weight.